Gazikumukh Shamkhalate: Critics of the Arabic version

 V. Bartold also stated, that the term "Shamkhal" is a later form of the original form Shawkhal, which is mentioned both in the Russian and Persian (Nizam al-Din Shami and Sharaf al-Din Ali Yazdi) sources.
-Dagestani historian Shikhsaidov wrote that the version claiming Arab descent was in favor of the dynasty and clerics (the descendants of the Prophet Muhammad).
+Dagestani historian Shikhsaidov wrote that the version claiming Arab descent was in favor of the dynasty and clerics (the descendants of Muhammad).
 A. Kandaurov wrote that the Arab version was elaborated by the Shamkhals themselves.
 Also, the title Shamkhals is not mentioned in the works of the Medieval Arabic historians and geographers.

 Arabs in Kumukh

 In the middle of the 7th century the Rashidun Caliphate, in its expansion to the north, engaged in the conquest of Dagestan.
 At the beginning of the 8th century the Arabs captured Kumukh, a fact that could have obliged Laks to be in alliance with the Arabs against the Khazars.
 It is known that the Arabs lost power in Dagestan on successful Khazars invasion and Laks then could have been in alliance with the Khazars.
 Arabs had to reconquer Dagestan.